arturlimaaa/pixelator/README.md

 # Pixelator

-A browser-based photo to pixel art converter.
-All processing happens locally — no images are uploaded to any server.
+browser-based photo to pixel art converter. all processing happens locally so no images are uploaded to any server :)

 ## Features